Medically reviewed by Katelyn Hagerty, FNP

-We’ve listed simple techniques and solutions that you can use to manage anxiety in our guide to natural remedies for anxiety and depression.
+We’ve listed simple techniques and solutions that you can use to manage anxiety in our guide to natural remedies for anxiety.

 CBD has grown hugely in popularity as a natural treatment for pain, anxiety and sleep issues.
 At the moment, scientific research on its efficacy for anxiety is limited, although a few studies show promising results.

 You can buy CBD products online, from health food stores and elsewhere, making it easy to use CBD oils, edibles, supplements and other forms of CBD for anxiety.